The PJC 'Fast Track' Programme

 3) is under the age of seven and does not have a parent sitting and helping them when practising.

 If I don't sign up, does this mean you don't want me to send videos of my child playing or singing?

-You or your child will send me their audio or video recording either via WhatsApp or by uploading to the Practice Section of the Online Portal (any student with an email address can have their own student login to this if they wish!).
-PJC will respond within 24 hours.
+You or your child will send me their audio or video recording either via WhatsApp.
+PJC will respond within two days.
 The format the feedback takes will change depending on how best to help the student, it may be written, audio, video or may include a photo or link to something external.

 Can I do a trial?

 If you want to take part in the Fast Track Programme, you must commit to paying for the month ahead, but you can cancel this service at any time, there is no notice period.